MichelleKendall/MichelleKendall.github.io/_posts/2020-05-28-interpreting-covid19-antibody-tests.md

 ---

 COVID-19 antibody tests are rapidly becoming widely available.
-Suitable for use around a fortnight after an infection, these are the tests which tell you whether or not you have been infected by the COVID-19 virus SARS-COV-2.
+Suitable for use a fortnight or more after the possible date of infection, these are the tests which tell you whether or not you have been infected by the COVID-19 virus SARS-COV-2.
 Today in the UK many suppliers have sold out - people are understandably keen to know whether or not they have had the virus.
 However, there have been confusing reports in the media about how we can interpret these tests and some have been temporarily withdrawn from sale over questions about their accuracy.
 To what extent are these tests useful, and how can we interpret them?